Obote/Profile/README.md

 ## My portfolio mobile version

-This project is profile portfolio and deploying webpages on github pages in Microserve bootcamp week 3 day 1.
+This project is profile portfolio and using Google analytics in webpages on github pages in Microserve bootcamp week 3 day 1.

 Project day 1 week 3 of Microserve bootcamp, module 1